 As a side note, the “average” car salesperson?
 Pretty much the laziest person you’ve ever met.
 You will beat the average with the training on this site in the first few months (basically as soon as you learn the product that you are selling).

-The income is certainly dependent on the area you work.
-In major metros there are a number of salespeople who make $100k their first year.
+The income is undoubtedly dependent on the area.
+In major metros, several salespeople make $100k their first year.
 I was one of those people!
 See why I’m passionate?
 There is money to be made!

-Not only do many salespeople make good money, the good ones move up quickly too!
-Many dealerships have management staff that started in the same dealerships they manage.
+Many dealerships have the management staff that started in the same dealerships they manage.
 The industry is growing, so why don’t you hear more good things?

 Public perception of the car sales industry is still very negative.
 According to a 2015 survey done by Autotrader, only 17 of 4,002 people surveyed liked the car sales process as it stands right now.